koroshiya/zetsubou-games-src/content/mygame/sickness.md

 logo = "logo_sickness.png"
 icon = "icon_sickness.png"

+info = [
-info = "Sickness is my first personal game project.
-Sickness is a Visual Novel which takes place in modern society, focusing on the criminal underworld of a town called Richmond.
-Sickness was released in February 2016."
+	"Sickness is my first personal game project.", "Sickness is a Visual Novel which takes place in modern society, focusing on the criminal underworld of a town called Richmond.", "Sickness was released in February 2016."
+]

 story = [
 	"Sickness is a Visual Novel following the life of Suoh, a high school student turned violent criminal.",